Virtual Accounting

 Liquidity shows whether near term obligations can be met without stress.
 Get this wrong and payments bounce, vendor trust drops, and penalties pile up.

-• Undrawn credit lines and facilities with upcoming principal and interest due, buffer versus cash calls.
+• Undrawn credit lines and facilities: with upcoming principal and interest due, this shows buffer versus cash calls.

 CFO ready KPIs ensure the founder knows when to draw facilities or slow spend.
-Explore CFO KPIs, business intelligence dashboards for accounting—key metrics, and pricing context via virtual CFO offering—pricing guide.
+For broader context on finance leadership metrics, see Oracle's CFO KPI frameworks.

 Receivables and payables: working capital efficiency